crossbario/autobahn-js/doc/tutorial.rst

       realm: "votesapp"
    });

-This creates an |ab| connection object, and sets the parameters to use when establishing a connection.

-The url uses the "ws" scheme for WebSocket instead of "http".
-Since we're running our WAMP router locally, we use localhost.
-The port and path can be configured in Crossbar.io, the WAMP router we are using.
-(This allows serving Web assets under different paths.)
+WAMP uses WebSocket as its standard transport - so the url uses the "ws" scheme for WebSocket instead of "http".
+Since we're running our WAMP router locally, we use localhost as the IP.
+The port and path for the WebSocket endpoint that we're connecting to can be configured in Crossbar.io, the WAMP router we are using.
+(This allows serving Web assets under different paths on the same IP.)

 Each connection is connected to a **realm**.
-Realms serve to separate routing for different applications.
+Realms serve to separate routing for different applications, i.e. an application connected to one realm will not receive any messages from an application connected to another realm.

-The connection object has two hooks for callbacks: on successfull connection establishment ('onopen'), and on the connection establishment failing of the connection closing later on ('onclose'.
+The connection object has two hooks for callbacks:

-We defined these:
+* `onopen` fires on successfull establishment of the connection
+* `onclose`fires on the connection establishment failing or when the established connection closes

+We define what happens in each case:

 .. code-block:: javascript